bericp1/boilerplate-react-reflux/README.md

 #### Mongoose

-Mongoose is included in this bootstrap.
+Mongoose is included in this boilerplate.
 I would recommend exporting mongoose models in modules in the `models/` directory so that they can be included by routes on an as-needed bases without having to access mongoose's internal model registry-thing.